The King Who Built Everything He Touched — Modern Paraphrase | fresh.bible

 But Solomon didn't make slaves of the Israelites.
 They served as his soldiers, officers, chariot commanders, and cavalry leaders.
 Two hundred and fifty chief officers exercised authority over the workforce on the king's behalf.

 This is one of those passages that makes modern readers uncomfortable — and it should.
 Forced labor is forced labor.
-The text doesn't celebrate it; it simply reports it.
-Solomon drew a line between Israelites and non-Israelites, giving his own people military and leadership roles while conscripting the remaining populations for construction.
+The text doesn't celebrate it; it simply reports it. drew a line between and non-, giving his own people military and leadership roles while conscripting the remaining populations for construction.
 It's a reminder that even the wisest king in history operated within the moral limits of his era.
 The Bible records what happened.
 It doesn't always endorse it.

 And here's why — Solomon explained it himself: